-RESOLUTION NO. 778 A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF REDMOND, WASHINGTON, DIRECT-ING THAT AUTHORIZA-TION FROM REDMOND VOTERS BE SOUGHT FOR LEVING REGULAR PROP-ERTY TAXES PAYABLE IN 1989 IN EXCESS OF THE LIMITATION IMPOSED BY RCW 84.55.010.
+RESOLUTION NO. 778

+A RESOLUTION OF THE

+CITY COUNCIL OF THE

+CITY OF REDMOND,

+WASHINGTON, DIRECTING THAT AUTHORIZATION FROM REDMOND

+VOTERS BE SOUGHT FOR

+LEVING REGULAR PROPERTY TAXES PAYABLE IN

+1989 IN EXCESS OF THE

+LIMITATION IMPOSED BY

+RCW 84.55.010.

-WHEREAS, after analyzing projected revenues and expenses for 1989, the City Council has concluded that it is necessary to seek voter approval for levving regular property taxes in an amount which will exceed the one hundred six percent limitation imposed by RCW 84.55.010 and that a ballot proposition should be submitted to the voters at the general election to be conducted in November of this year, now, therefore,
+WHEREAS, after analyzing projected revenues and expenses for 1989, the City Council has concluded that it is necessary to seek voter approval for levying regular property taxes in an amount which will exceed the one hundred six percent limitation imposed by RCW 84.55.010 and that a ballot proposition should be submitted to the voters at the general election to be conducted in November of this year, now, therefore, limitation imposed by RCW 84.55.010.

-THE CITY COUNCIL OF THE CITY OF RED-MOND.
-WASHINGTON.
-HEREBY RESOLVES AS FOLLOWS:
+THE CITY COUNCIL OF THE CITY OF RED-MOND, WASHINGTON, HEREBY RESOLVES AS FOLLOWS:

-Section 1.
-A ballot proposition shall be submitted to the voters of the City of Redmond at the general election to be conducted on November 8, 1988, for the purpose of seeking voter approval to levy regular property taxes payable in 1989 at a rate of 75¢ per \$1,000 of assessed value in excess of that rate required to assess taxes in the amount equalling that allowed by the one hundred six percent
+A ballot Section 1. proposition shall be submitted to the voters of the City of Redmond at the general election to be conducted on November 8, 1988, for the purpose of seeking voter approval to levy regular property taxes payable in 1989 at a rate of 75¢ per \$1,000 of assessed value in excess of that rate required to assess taxes in the amount equalling that allowed by the one hundred six percent

-RCW 29.13.020, the King County Supervisor of Elections is hereby requested to place before the voters of the City of Redmond a ballot proposition as described above at the election to be held November 8, 1988.
+Section 2.
+Pursuant to RCW 29.13.020, the King County Supervisor of Elections is hereby requested to place before the voters of the City of Redmond a ballot proposition as described above at the election to be held November 8, 1988.
 The language of the proposition shall be substantially as follows:

-Shall the city of Redmond be authorized to assess regular property taxes at a rate of 75¢ per \$1,000 of assessed value in excess of the maximum rate permitted by the one hundred six percent limitation established by RCW 84.55.010, commencing with taxes payable in 1989, to be used for public safety and to maintain City assets?
+Shall the city of Redmond be authorized to assess regular property taxes at a rate of 75¢ per \$1,000 of assessed value in excess of the maximum rate permitted by the one hundred six percent limitation established by RCW 84.55.010, commencing with taxes payable in 1989, to be used for public safety and to maintain City

-Section 3.
-The City Clerk is directed to deliver a certified copy of this resolution to the King County Supervisor of Elections no later than forty-five (45) days prior to November 8, 1988.
+Section 3: The City Clerk is directed to deliver a certified copy of this resolution to the King County Supervisor of Elections no later than forty-five (45) days prior to November 8, 1988.